Yiannis128/Yiannis128/articles/godot-asteroids-05.md

 This simply sets the `text` property of the `Score` label node in `HUD.tscn` to constantly update to the current score.
-So when an asteroid comes in contact with an object, it self deletes itself and increments the player score variable, then the HUD picks the new value and updates the Score node.
+So when an asteroid comes in contact with an object, it deletes itself and increments the player score variable, then the HUD picks the new value and updates the Score node.
 You may notice that the `Score` variable is prefixed with `$` as `$Score`, in Godot, this indicates an access to a child node, so from the `HUD.tscn`, `$Score` will access the child `Score` node.
-It is worth noting that scripts using the `$` prefix only work with nodes that have those children as nodes.
+It is worth noting that scripts using the `$` prefix only work with nodes that have those children as nodes, if they do not then the code is trying to access a node that does not exist and the program will crash.

 ## Reseting the Score Counter